SAP-samples/ui5-exercises-codejam/README.md

 ## License
 Copyright (c) 2022 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](/LICENSE) file.

-Further reading to link to other content from me